 As explained by Teambuildr:

 Data is not useful unless it is actionable.
 Often times simply aggregating and visualizing data in way for it to work can be inefficient to the point where most programs do not run extensive reporting.
 Even for strength programs that practice regular reporting, not all data is collected or not every desired report is created due to constraints.

 What is sports science?
-In this case, the sports science we’re referring to is the ability for an athlete to manage both the physical and mental aspects of training.
+In this case, the sports science we’re referring to is the ability of an athlete to manage both the physical and mental aspects of training.
 This includes:

-Last and certainly not least, is goal setting.
-Setting goals at both the beginning of the off season and the start of the season is crucial for success.
-It pushes players to reach that goal the moment they step into the squat rack, bench press or platform.
+Last and certainly not least is goal setting.
+Setting goals at both the beginning of the off-season and the start of the season is crucial for success.
+It pushes players to reach that goal when they step into the squat rack, bench press, or platform.

-Goal setting can be customized by both individuals and group goals.
+Goal setting can be customized by both individual and group goals.
 It allows players to see the date they set their goals and how far along they’ve come from the start.

 “Our program relies heavily on making athletes accountable to specific goals.
 TeamBuildr communicates their progress every day with a smartphone so they always know where they stand.
 The technology and updating of goals with TeamBuildr is top notch.”

 Football is complicated, but it doesn’t have to be!
 We’ve created a beginner’s guide to help you stay connected to every play during the big game.

 Show off to your spouse and loved ones with how much football you’ll learn with this guide!